cockpit-project/cockpit-project.github.io/external/wiki/Proxying-Cockpit-over-NGINX.md

 Alternatively if you don't require a valid certificate you can [generate your own certificate](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs#generating-ssl-certificates).
 This approach is only recommended for testing as you will get browser security warnings notifying you the connection is not secure.

-If all else fails you can use cockpit's self signed certificates which are stored in `/etc/cockpit/ws-certs.d/`.
+If all else fails you can use cockpits self signed certificates which are stored in `/etc/cockpit/ws-certs.d/`.
 To do this you will need to split the `0-self-signed.cert` into two files, one containing the key and one containing the certificate.

 ### 502 Bad Gateway & SELinux
 If SELinux is enabled, change boolean setting (solves 502 gateway error):